amirhsarkaboudi/amirhsarkaboudi.github.io/index.md

 ## About Me

 I'm a computational cognitive science researcher with a background in physics and complex systems, currently pursuing an M.S. in Psychology at Arizona State University.
-I work in the [PALM Lab](https://palm.lab.asu.edu/) under the supervision of [Dr. Ben Falandays](https://jbfalandays.com/).
+I work in the PALM Lab under the supervision of [Dr. Ben Falandays](https://jbfalandays.com/).

 ---

 ## Research Focus

 I study the co-evolution of culture and social networks using agent-based modeling and Bayesian approaches to learning and communication.
-I build large-scale simulations in Julia, Python, and R to investigate how communicative success, category structure, and social connectivity interact over time and shape culture.
+I build large-scale simulations in Julia and Python to investigate how communicative success, category structure, and social connectivity interact over time and shape culture.

 My work spans data-driven modeling, sentiment analysis, and network science, with the goal of contributing to theory-building at the intersection of cultural evolution, cognition, and computational social science.